opencog/opencog/opencog/nlp/aiml/running/README.md

 This directory includes assorted infrastructure for running AIML-style rules within OpenCog.
-It assumes that AIML data has already been imported, using the tools in aiml2oc directory.
+It assumes that AIML data has already been imported, using the tools in `import` directory.

 Status
 ------